-SNES Super Nintendo emulators for Windows 7 and Windows 8, Vista and XP
+SNES Super Nintendo emulator for Windows 10, Windows 8 and Windows 7

 SNES9x SNES emulator